Subscribe Now to receive email updates and 2 Free Chapters of Chaos to Control!

 My blog post this week for Lifehack.org was called How to Avoid the Butterfly Effect, the Supersauras and Procrastination.
 I love writing about productivity if I didn’t I don’t think I’d achieve much in life.
-I consider myself intelligent women (well my mother regularly tells me I am!) and I would also consider myself a productivity expert, but sometimes I can’t get over my stupidity.
+I consider myself an intelligent women (well my mother regularly tells me I am!) and I would also consider myself a productivity expert, but sometimes I can’t get over my stupidity.
 I’ve read all the books, I have created training courses, I coach people, I’ve spoken about it in public, Hell I’ve even written my own book but as I wrote the article I realized I’ve been procrastination on two big projects.

 My Procrastination